MattressPadley/CAP1188/README.md

 This library provides an interface for the CAP1188 capacitive touch sensor over I2C.
 The CAP1188 features 8 capacitive touch inputs and corresponding LED outputs with various animation capabilities.

+I couldn't get the Adafruit library to work on my ESP32, so I wrote my own. (with an AI)

 ## Installation

 Include this library in your project and make sure you have the Wire (I2C) library available.